 Once you've missed your first deadline for joining Part B, you will have to wait until the General Enrollment Period (from January 1 to March 31) to enroll in Part B. Coverage will start on July 1 of that year.

-So long as a 12-month period from March 31st has not passed before coverage is obtained then you will not owe a penalty.
+So long as you have obtained coverage before the 12-month period from March 31st has ended you will not owe a penalty.
 Here are two examples:

 If your initial enrollment period ends on the last day of February 2018 and you obtain coverage on January 1st, 2019, you will have been without coverage for 13 months (March 1, 2018 – March 31, 2019 = 13 months).
 You will have a 10% monthly penalty added to your Part B premium for the rest of the time you are on Medicare Part B.

 Not necessarily, as long the coverage is equal in benefit to Original Medicare.

 There is a special enrollment period to sign up for Part B without penalty once you lose this coverage.

 Medicare does not consider individual health coverage as creditable coverage.
 If you do not obtain Part B coverage 12-months from your IEP a penalty will apply.

 Yes.
 The Part B penalty clock starts on the first of the month after your Initial Enrollment Period ends.
 If you have coverage from a group health plan by a spouse or family member your deadline begins after employment ceases.
 If for some reason you incur a penalty for not having signed up for Part B, the clock resets when you turn 65 and you will no longer have to pay the penalty.

 The penalty clock starts ticking at the end of your IEP if you live outside the United States after you turn 65, and you or your spouse are not working.
 If you are working and have group health coverage, then same rules apply for when you lose this coverage.
 If covered by the national public health system of the country where you live, you will have an SEP upon your return to the US.